electrikmilk/cherrilang.org/compiler/actions.md

 This sets the base bundle identifier of the action that will be prepended to the `identifier`.
 By default, this is `is.workflow.actions`, as most standard Shortcuts actions have this base identifier.

-This is meant for 3rd-party actions added by stock or user-installed apps.
+This is meant for stock apps not defined in Shortcuts or 3rd-party actions from user-installed apps.
 3d-party actions should be defined in their own Go file outside of `actions_std.go`.

 ### `overrideIdentifer`